zatzk/google-homepage/README.md

 # The Odin Project
 # Web Development 101

-For this project i'm going to rebuild the google homepage.
+For this project i'm going to rebuild the google homepage using HTML and CSS.